 Well, the only way to deal with that, according to another psychologist (Eli from Brooklyn), is to look past their annoying behavior and see their redeeming qualities.
 As a therapist, one must look for a way in, a thing for you to connect with your client even if he is obnoxious.
 How to look for that “thing” is your challenge.

 No one is inherently bad.
-There is good in everyone.
+It is good for everyone.
 Look for that positive thing and who knows, the session will be much smoother.